erl-ang/tcp-over-udp/README.md

 The file is divided in (file size in bytes)/(MSS in bytes) number of segments, with each segment being of size $MSS$.
 Data transmission and reception is implemented in `SimplexTCPClient.send_file_gbn` and `SimplexTCPServer.receive_file_gbn`

-The client will read $MSS$ data from the file to break it into packets and send out (windowsize // MSS) packets.
+The client will read $MSS$ data from the file at a time and send out (windowsize // MSS) packets.
 We keep track of the window’s packets and how many retries the packet has taken with a list of tuples to take valid $SampleRTT$ measurements.

 ```
 # window format:
 [(segment, num_retries), ...]
 ```

-- `send_base` and `next_seq_num` keep track of the window’s indices:
+- We also keep track of `send_base` and `next_seq_num` for the window’s valid indices:

 <p align="center">
   <img src="https://github.com/erl-ang/tcp-over-udp/blob/master/assets/gbn-view.png">